KevWK314/ThreeFourteen.FluentHttpClient/README.md

 - EnsureSuccessStatusCode - The default is true.
 [This will force an exception](https://docs.microsoft.com/en-us/uwp/api/windows.web.http.httpresponsemessage.ensuresuccessstatuscode) to be thrown when the response is not a success (in the 200 range).
 - HttpCompletionOption - Used when sending request and [indicates when the response is complete](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpcompletionoption).
 - CancellationToken - Default is none.
 In fairness this has less value at the client level and more at the request level.

+## P.S.

+This is very much a work in progress.
+Please feel free to put forward any changes you think will add value.
+If you find yourself repeating the same thing over and over, it might just belong here.